easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_LAUNCHER_FINAL_SUMMARY.md

 ## ✨ FINAL WORDS

-Q-IDE now has a professional, single-click launcher that works flawlessly.
+Top Dog now has a professional, single-click launcher that works flawlessly.
 Users can launch it just like any desktop application - one click and it works.
 No confusion, no complex steps, no technical knowledge needed.

 **The program now looks and feels like professional software.
 Mission accomplished! 🎉**

 ---

-**Q-IDE Professional Launcher: COMPLETE AND PRODUCTION READY ✅**
+**Top Dog Professional Launcher: COMPLETE AND PRODUCTION READY ✅**

 *"One click to launch.
 Professional experience every time."*

-🚀 Enjoy building with Q-IDE!
+🚀 Enjoy building with Top Dog!

 ---